Chart Color Schemes

 Howrah has a typical household mix, with a fairly typical median household size

-Family households constitute 71.6% of all households, including 29.0% couples with children, 31.4% couples without children, and 10.1% single parent families.
-Non-family households comprise the remaining 28.4%, with lone person households at 25.7% and group households making up 2.5%.
-The median household size is 2.4 people, aligning with the Greater Hobart average.
+Family households account for 71.6% of all households, including 29.0% couples with children, 31.4% couples without children, and 10.1% single parent families.
+Non-family households make up the remaining 28.4%, with lone person households at 25.7% and group households comprising 2.5%.
+The median household size is 2.4 people, which matches the Greater Hobart average.

 Frequently Asked Questions - Households